AndrasKovacs/smalltt/README.md

 Smalltt includes some low-level GHC-specific optimizations.
 These almost certainly make the code less readable.
 I included them because
-- A very important goal was to have an implementation in *any* language which significantly beats all existing systems in elaboration speed.
+- A very important goal was to have an implementation in *any* language which robustly beats all existing systems in elaboration speed.
+Hence I did not want to leave too much performance on the table.
 Having concise code is *also* a goal, but I care more about the complexity of the underlying algorithms, and less about the size of supporting code.
 The optimization boilerplate in smalltt can be easily ignored when we want to look at the core algorithms.
 - I wanted to at least try some GHC-specific optimizations, to get an idea about their impact in the first place.
 Some of these optimizations turned out to have modest impact, but all of them help to some degree.